 The primary objective of Bertelsmann’s financial policy is to achieve a balance between financial security, return on equity and growth.
 For this, Bertelsmann bases its financing policy on the requirements of a “Baa1/BBB+” credit rating and the associated qualitative and quantitative criteria.
 Credit ratings and capital market transparency make a considerable contribution to the Group’s financial security and independence.

 In accordance with the Group structure, the capital allocation is made centrally by Bertelsmann SE & Co.
 KGaA, which provides the Group companies with liquidity and manages the issuance of guarantees and letters of comfort for them.
 The Group consists largely of a single financial unit, thereby optimizing capital procurement and investment opportunities.

 Since 2002, Bertelsmann has had credit ratings from the agencies Moody’s and Standard & Poor’s in the Investment Grade area.
 Thanks to its good credit rating, Bertelsmann can finance itself on the financial market on reasonable terms.

-In addition to available liquidity, the Bertelsmann Group has access to a syndicated loan agreement with 15 banks.
-This credit facility that was unutilized as of December 31, 2021, forms the backbone of the strategic credit reserve; Bertelsmann can utilize this with a term until 2024 to draw up to €1.2 billion of revolving funds in euros, US dollars and pounds sterling.
+In addition to available liquidity, the Bertelsmann Group has access to a syndicated credit facility with 15 banks.
+This credit facility that was unutilized as of December 31, 2021, forms the backbone of the strategic credit reserve; Bertelsmann can utilize this with a term until 2026 to draw up to €1.2 billion of revolving funds in euros, US dollars and pounds sterling.